Skip to main content

 Jobs supported

-Residents in Byford and the wider Serpentine-Jarrahdale area will connect to the Perth CBD on a seamless 42-minute train journey once the Byford Rail Extension is complete.
+Residents in Byford and the wider Serpentine-Jarrahdale area will connect to the Perth CBD on a seamless 42-minute train journey once the Byford Rail Extension (BRE) is complete.

-Other level crossings between Armadale and Byford will also be removed with alternative treatments to improve safety and ease traffic flow through reduced road congestion.
+Armadale Station is being rebuilt as an elevated station with three nearby busy level crossings removed and replaced with elevated rail.
+Other level crossings between Armadale and Byford are also being removed with alternative treatments to improve safety and ease traffic flow through reduced road congestion.

 The project will kick-start development opportunities in the Armadale and Byford town centres, providing new and safe connections around the stations.